ojd2/CS5003-Practical-1/README.md

 };
 ```

-The ```removeAt``` prototype function is for identifying the selected index and
-then manipulates our list by removing the selected object.
-This makes use of
-of a splice function upon our objects.
+The ```removeAt``` prototype function is for identifying the selected index and then manipulates our list by removing the selected object.
+This makes use of a splice function upon our objects.

 ```javascript
 ProjectList.prototype.removeAt = function( index ){
   this.projectList.splice( index, 1 );